NightWalkAX/frappe-develop-blueprint/README.md

 ## 📝 License

-This development environment template is part of the MyTime ERP project.
+This development environment template is part of the Frappe ERP project.

 ## 🤝 Contributing